Skip to main content

 • Type: Select interface type (Ethernet, Wireless, Fiber, Other, VLAN)

-• Zabbix Item Mapping: Map to correct Zabbix items for status, speed, receive rate, and transmit rate -- RX Limit: Set the receive limit in Mbps
+• Zabbix Item Mapping: Map to correct Zabbix items for status, speed, receive rate, and transmit rate

 • TX Limit: Set the transmit limit in Mbps